What Was Saudi Arabia Called In The Bible? Saudi Arabia in the Bible

 Arabia, as referenced in the Bible, was a vast and varied region encompassing multiple territories and tribes.
 Galatians 4:25, for instance, mentions Mount Sinai in Arabia, hinting at the broad geographical definitions used during biblical times.
 The term ‘Arabia’ was more reflective of a region than a specific nation, encompassing areas known for their deserts and trading routes.

-See also What Is A Sheave In The Bible: Sheaves in the Bible
+See also What Does It Mean To Be Unclean In The Bible?
+Understanding Uncleanliness in the Bible

 Saudi Arabia Before Islam